lijuncheng16/deepspeech.pytorch/README.md

 To enable checkpoints every N batches through the epoch as well as epoch saving:

 ```
-python train.py --checkpoint --checkpoint-per-batch N # N is the number of batches to wait till saving a checkpoint at this batch.
+python train.py --checkpoint --checkpoint_per_batch N # N is the number of batches to wait till saving a checkpoint at this batch.
 ```

 Note for the batch checkpointing system to work, you cannot change the batch size when loading a checkpointed model from it's original training